JeffWeim/scrolling-highlight/README.md

 =============

 ## Getting Started
-Note: Before using this library make sure you have set up both [AngularJS](https://angularjs.org/) and [jQuery](https://jquery.com/) in your project.
+Note: Before using this library make sure you have included both [AngularJS](https://angularjs.org/) and [jQuery](https://jquery.com/) in your project.

 Example of how to use: